 More successful companies

-A high performing organisational culture creates a competitive advantage for the company.
+A high-performance culture creates a competitive advantage for the company.
 This results in clear differentiation, easy access to information and more productive teamwork, hence a workplace that produces better results.
-Organisations with highly performing cultures tend to ask questions about why they are not optimising then find ways to solve the bottlenecks to productivity.
+Organizations with a high-performance culture tend to ask questions about why they are not optimising then find ways to solve the bottlenecks to productivity.

-Such organisations also find it easy to copy effective business strategies from other organisations.
-This is possible since such organisations can easily share information and work in teams as everyone understands how things are done.
-You can then customise these strategies and create your own recipe for success.
+Such organizations also find it easy to copy effective business strategies from other organizations.
+This is possible since such organizations can easily share information and work in teams as everyone understands how things are done.
+You can then customize these strategies and create your own recipe for success.

 Employee’s impact on profit